fortinet-fortisoar/solution-pack-data-leakage-threat-response/README.md

 This Solution Pack ships with the following simulation scenarios.

-#### 1. Scenario: Data Leakage
+**Data Leakage**

 The scenario generates a demo alert of the type **Data Leakage**.

-Navigate to generated alert and observe the following:
+Navigate to the generated alert and observe the following:

-- Reported information (policy violation action/description, violators username) is presented for analyzing the case
+- Reported information (policy violation action/description, violators username) is present for analyzing the case
-- Recommendation from CloudSOC
+- Recommendations from CloudSOC

-**Investigate Data Leakage Alert (Symantec CloudSOC)**: Launch the `Investigate Data Leakage Alert (Symantec CloudSOC)` playbook and observe various investigation activities such as
+**Investigate Data Leakage Alert (Symantec CloudSOC)**: Launch the **Investigate Data Leakage Alert (Symantec CloudSOC)** playbook and observe various investigation activities such as

 - Identify employee watchlist status of user involved in data leakage
 - Identify if the file involved is a sensitive document
 - Initiate containment actions for sensitive document
-- Block the user in Microsoft Active Directory and using Symantec DLP investigate if the user involved in any other DLP(Data Leakage Policy) event
+- Block the user in Microsoft Active Directory and, using Symantec DLP, investigate if the user is involved in any other DLP(Data Leakage Policy) event

 ## Prerequisite